charleschan1108/import_export/README.md

 It is better to create a virtual environment for this project since it will not affect your existing python environment.

 ### Step 0: Download ChromeDriver
 Go to https://chromedriver.chromium.org/ and download the suitable version chromedriver for your computer.
-And place it in the home directory of this repo.
+And place it in the home directory of this repo after step 1.

 ### Step 1: Clone the repository and get the source code ready in your computer
 ```